SolarsHub/project-betelgeuse-1/Project/README.md

 Set up basic navbar and layout of home page, worked on basic scss.
 No implementation of mixins yet.
 Copied home page template and generated contact us, map, gallery and planning pages.
 __________________________________________________________________
-Rewrote the code for the home.scss.
+Rewrote the code for the home.scss and home.html.
 Created mixins and set values.
 Created banner
 Created theme picture
 Finalised Home page, Contact us and Plan your trip pages.